Most businesses pay more tax than the law requires.

 Ellis CPA is a tax strategy powerhouse.
 We will cut your tax to the legal minimum.
-We will turn your tax returns into a profit center instead of a cost center because you will pay less tax than your competitors.
 Every dollar saved drops straight to the bottom line as another dollar of cash, profits and competitive advantage created out of thin air.

 Tax strategy encompasses seven areas that provide lucrative tax benefits.
 Few tax firms can work effectively in all seven areas.